uniconstructor/demandbaselabs/FormConnector/README.md

   * Removed from `connect` function
   * `toggleFields` checks visibility of each element, rather than using `areToggleFieldsVisible` property.
 * Added `hasOwnProperty` checks in all `for...each` loops to support prototypal inheritance by other libraries.

+##v1.0 (February 2014)
+* Introduced hosted Form Connector solution with simplified deployment and completely asynchronous integration.
+* Provides complete backwards-compatibility with implementation using legacy `demandbaseFormStd.js` and beta `demandbaseForm.js`.  **Talk to your Demandbase Consultant or Customer Success Manager for information about upgrades.**